zigius/docs/content/quickstart/aws/create-project.md

 [TODO SCREENSHOT OF NEW PROJECT PROMPTS]

-What are [projects]({{< relref "/reference/project.md" >}}) and [stacks]({{< relref "/reference/stack.md" >}})?
+TODO As part of describing the `pulumi new` prompts,  explain what projects and stacks are in 1-2 sentences each.
+Until then, here's some standin-in content: What are [projects]({{< relref "/reference/project.md" >}}) and [stacks]({{< relref "/reference/stack.md" >}})?
 Pulumi projects and stacks are a way to organize Pulumi code.
 You can consider a Pulumi Project to be analogous to a GitHub repo: a single place for code — and a Stack to be an instance of that code which has separate configuration.
 For instance, Project Foo may have multiple stacks for Dev, Test, Prod, or perhaps for different cloud configurations (e.g. geographic region).
 Please [see this guide]({{< relref "/reference/organizing-stacks-projects.md" >}}) for some best practices on organizing your Pulumi projects and stacks.

 {{% lang nodejs %}}
 After some dependency installations from `npm`, you'll see some files have been generated: